billpg/HashBack/README.md

   - Updated to allow a 202 "Accepted" response to the first POST request, avoiding to need to keep the connection open.
   - I had a change of heart to this approach shortly after publishing it.
 - Public Draft 3 (This document)
-  - Substantial refactoring after realising the verification hash could be a unauthenticated GET request.
+  - Substantial refactoring after realising the verification hash could be a unauthenticated GET request on a static file host.
   - Removed 202 responses after noting the inner GET request could have a very short timeout and deciding it could work as an independent proposal for any POST request.

 ## Next Steps

 This document is a draft version.
 I'm looking (please) for clever people to review it and give feedback.
-In particular I'd like some confirmation I'm using SHA256 correctly.
+In particular I'd like some confirmation I'm using PBKDF2 with its fixed hash correctly.
 I know not to "roll your own crypto" and this is very much using pre-existing components.
-Almost all the security is done by TLS and SHA256 is there to bring the two requests together.
+Almost all the security is done by TLS and the hash is there to confirm that authenticity of the POST request.
 If you have any comments or notes, please raise an issue on this project's github.

 In due course I plan to deploy a publicly accessible test API which you could use as the other side of the exchange.
 It'd perform the role of an Issuer by sending your API tokens on demand, as well as perform the role of a Caller by asking your API for a token.